opengovernment/opengovernment/CONTRIBUTING.md

 # How to contribute

-OMG I am so excited that you're reading this.
-Being a non-profit, we need volunteer developers to help OpenGovernment come to fruition.
+We need volunteer developers to help this project come to fruition.

 So, where should you dive in?
-If you haven't already, come find us in IRC.
+If you haven't already, come find us in IRC ([#opengovernment](irc://chat.freenode.net/opengovernment) on freenode).
 We want you working on things you're excited about.

 Here are some important resources: